ffplayout/ffplayout/docs/output.md

 ## Stream

-The streaming output can be used for ever kind of classical streaming.
-For example for **rtmp, srt, rtp** etc. Any streaming type supported by ffmpeg should work.
+The streaming output can be used for any kind of classical streaming, such as **rtmp, srt, rtp**, etc. Any streaming type supported by ffmpeg should work.

 **Remember that you need a streaming server as a destination if you want to use this mode.**

-You can use for example:
+For example, you can use:

 - [SRS](https://github.com/ossrs/srs)
 - [OvenMediaEngine](https://www.ovenmediaengine.com/ome)